Nuclear Power in Slovenia

 Neighbouring Croatia has 4.5 million people and 4000 MWe installed.
 Some 15% of its electricity comes from the jointly-owned Krsko nuclear plant in Slovenia.
-It is considering building a new nuclear plant of its own in Eastern Slavonia near the Serbian border with capacity of up to 1600 MWe.
+It was considering building a new nuclear plant of its own in Eastern Slavonia near the Serbian border with capacity of up to 1600 MWe.

 NPP Krsko supplied a record 6.2 billion kWh in 2010, attributed to Slovenia in published statistics but in practice split equally between Slovenia and Croatia, which accounts for some of the trade mentioned above.

 Slovenia has a 696 MWe Westinghouse nuclear reactor in operation, the NPP Krsko, which is jointly owned by Croatia.
 This pressurized water reactor was the first western nuclear power plant in eastern Europe.
 Construction started in 1975 and it was connected to the grid in 1981, entering commercial operation in 1983.
 In 2001 its steam generators were replaced and the plant was uprated 6% then and 3% subsequently.
-Its operational life was designed to be 40 years, but a 20-year extension is being sought.
+Its operational life was designed to be 40 years, but a 20-year extension was confirmed in mid 2015.

-It is owned and operated by GEN Energija, which incorporates the Slovenian stake in NEK, a joint Slovene-Croat company operating Krsko.
+It is owned and operated by GEN Energija, which incorporates the Slovenian stake in Nuklearna Elektrarna Krško (NEK), a joint Slovene-Croat company operating Krsko.

 A further Krsko unit is under consideration, of 1100 to 1600 MWe.
 An application towards a second reactor at the Krsko nuclear power plant was submitted to the country's ministry of economy by GEN Energija in January 2010.
 Parliament was expected to decide on this in 2011, and it remains an objective as JEK2 project.
 The cost is estimated at up to €5 billion, and it would be fully owned by Slovenia.